Dynamic-Capital/Dynamic-Capital/README.md

 npm run build:all
 ```

-Running `npm run build` also copies the Next.js build output into `supabase/functions/_static` so edge functions serve the latest assets.
-During development, run the watcher to keep `_static` in sync:
+Running `npm run build` also copies the Next.js build output into a root-level
+`_static` directory so DigitalOcean can serve the latest assets.
+During
+development, run the watcher to keep `_static` in sync:

 ```bash
 npm run dev:static